 The stock-recruit relationship was modeled using the log-transformed, linearized Ricker model:

-lnRS= α+ βS+εt , (eq.
+lnRS= α+ƒ1S+εt , (eq.
 4)

 Where R is estimated recruitment, S is the corresponding properly lagged spawner estimate, α and β are model estimated parameters and εt is as previously described.
+The resulting estimated value, ln(R/S) is referred to as log recruits per spawner.
 To assess significance while allowing autocorrelation, and to test robustness of the S-R relationship across multiple lags, exploratory S-R models using this structure were run using GLS procedures at lags of 2, 3 and 4 yrs between the female abundance index, and the juvenile recruitment index.

-Following the exploratory analyses, the autocorrelation structure of the juvenile recruitment time series was further explored employing models in which juvenile estimates were lagged 7 yrs from prior estimates within a series of analysis “windows”.
-Small sample-size Akaike Information Criterion (AICc) values were calculated for each model with the R package MuMIn (Barton 2020).
-These values were used to explore whether, and when, a significant shift occurred in the recruitment series autocorrelation structure, signifying a potential change in recruitment mechanisms.
-This procedure identified 1998 as the year in which such a shift occurred (Fig. X).
-Consequently, models were run for the full time series, in addition to two “eras”, representing years up to and including 1998 (Era 1), and after (Era 2).
-Analyses were conducted using Generalized Additive Modeling (GAM) procedures using the R package mgcv to model the S-R relationship in the presence of multiple environmental covariates, though not incorporating corrections for autocorrelation:
+Analyses were conducted using Generalized Additive Mixed-Effect Modeling (GAMM) procedures native to the R package mgcv to model the S-R relationship in the presence of one or more environmental covariates while allowing for autocorrelation:

-lnRS= α+ƒ1S+ƒ2X2+…+ε (eq.
+lnRS= α+ƒ1S+ƒ2X1+…+εt (eq.
 5)

-Where α is the intercept/productivity term, ƒ is a smooth function with a user-specified number of degrees of freedom R and S are as before, the Xi are environmental covariates and ε is a normally distributed error term.
+Where α is the intercept/productivity term, ƒ is a smooth function with a user-specified number of effective degrees of freedom (k = 4), R and S are as before, the Xi are environmental covariates and εt is the autocorrelated error term as per eq.
+3.

-To begin, a baseline model with only a stock-recruit effect was specified, then iterated on via forward model selection, whereby variable are progressively added with each iteration.
-In addition, two modified models with only an S-R effect, one with a reduced period length, matching the time period for which data are available for flathead sole, and the other dividing the model into two eras matching the first two stanzas examined using the ACF (1978-2008 and 2009-2019) were considered.
+Results for exploratory lag-2 yr and lag 4-yr stock-recruit models were similar to those for the primary lag-3 yr models, although the lag-3 model enjoyed the best AICc value, supporting our use of lag-3 yr for further analysis (Table 5).
+For followup analyses, a baseline model with only a stock-recruit effect was specified, then iterated on via forward model selection, whereby variable are progressively added with each iteration.
 Environmental covariates were lagged relative to recruitment to the juvenile index based on their hypothesized mechanism (Table 1).
-Where multiple covariates were included in one model, care was taken to ensure that they were not themselves correlated (Table 2).
+Where multiple covariates were included in one model, care was taken to reduce multicollinearity, although moderate levels were tolerated for exploratory purposes (Table 2).
 Model performances were assessed using small sample-size Akaike Information Criterion (AICc) calculated with the R package MuMIn (Barton 2020).
 All analyses were conducted using R version 4.0.3 (R Core Team 2020).

 Results